sbbogdan/GmailAPI/README.md

 Send email sample using the Gmail API.

 Google provides various samples that had to be stitched together in order to get the 'send email' use case working end to end.
-I wrote a small collective sample, stitching together the Gmail API's samples with a little bit of extra glue.
+I wrote a small collective sample, stitching together the Gmail API's samples with a little bit of extra source.
 I also inject an HTML file as an inline html body.

 Make sure you enable your account for Gmail API access:
  * https://developers.google.com/gmail/api/auth/about-auth

-I heavily copied the samples, relied upon the following documentation, code provided by Google and Stack Overflow:
+I heavily copied the samples, relied upon the following documentation and code provided by Google and Stack Overflow:
 * [Gmail API - Creating Messages](https://developers.google.com/gmail/api/guides/sending#creating_messages)
 * [Gmail API - Sending Email](https://developers.google.com/gmail/api/guides/sending)
 * [Gmail API Auth Scopes](https://developers.google.com/gmail/api/auth/scopes)